JeremyACase/ubiquia/docs/ubiquia-design-doc.md

 - Distributed failures in a DAG may be harder to diagnose than in statically defined pipelines.

 ---

+## Dogfooding
+Dogfooding is the concept of "eating one own's cooking" in Software.
+For Ubiquia, this means that Ubiquia will ship with "non-core" applications themselves defined as Ubiquia DAGs.
+The first such DAG is the "Ubiquia Workbench."

+### Ubiquia Workbench
+The Ubiquia Workbench is a DAG that "ships" with Ubiquia.
+It has its own ACL, and once deployed, can be reached through the Ubiquia Communication Service per its configuration.
+The UI it ships with allows clients to request Ubiquia to use an LLM as a part of the Workbench DAG to generate a new "workflow" that gets persisted into Ubiquia.
+Specifically, this workflow output results in an ACL and DAG artifacts that can be used to instantiate a new belief state and workflow, respectively.

 ## Contributors
 * __Jeremy Case__: jeremycase@odysseyconsult.com